shbatm/MMM-KeyBindings/README.md

 },
 ```

+**If you are not using a Fire Stick Remote:** You may need to adjust the key assignments above to match your remote.
+See [Remote Setup](https://github.com/shbatm/MMM-KeyBindings/wiki/Remote-Setup) for how to run `evtest` and display the key names for your remote/device.

+**Note about changing key names:** If for example, you wanted "KEY_RIGHT" from the bluetooth remote to simulate a "k" being pressed on a keyboard:

+1. Add the whole evdevKeymap above to your config section.
+2. Change `ArrowRight: "KEY_RIGHT"` to `k: "KEY_RIGHT"`
+3. If you want to also be able to use a keyboard when using a remote browser:
+    * Make sure `enableMousetrap: true` is in your config and then add: `handleKeys: [ 'k' ]` to tell Mousetrap to bind to the "k" key.
+This is required because by default Mousetrap only binds to the same keys as those in the key map above.

-### <a name="SpecialKeys"></a> Special Keys
+### <a name="SpecialKeys"></a>Special Keys
-Special Keys are keys and keystate pairs which can be used to perform special functions within the module.
+Special Keys are keys which can be used to perform special functions within the module.
+They are pre-processed before sending a notification.

 They are processed in a queue in the order listed in the configuration.
 The same key can be assigned to multiple special keys for context-based situations -- for example, you can turn on the screen if it's off; if it's already on, the same key can be used to open a menu or do something else.
 If the Special Key doesn't need to be processed (e.g. turning on a screen, but the screen is already on), then it will be passed along like a normal key press.

+Below is the default, which can be modified by adding a modified version in your config.

 ```
 specialKeys: {